jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 #### Priority & incremental driven design

 To create simple designs first, we need to sort out the top priorities.
 For a complex problem, we may break in down into smaller problems and solve them in steps.
-Our first design involves convolutions, transposed convolutions and a discriminative network.
+Our first design involves convolutions, transposed convolutions, and a discriminative network.
 This may be too complex as a first design.
 But since we already fully test our public code, it is still manageable.
-To maximize the chance of success, we analyse what is our top issue.
+To maximize the chance of success, we analyze what is our top issue.
 GAN is hard to train.
 From our previous experience, we know the gradient diminishing problem will be an issue for us.
 So we research a couple skip connections to mitigate the problem.

 Everyone has a plan 'till they get punched in the mouth.
 (Mike Tyson) The right strategy in a DL project is to maneuver quickly from what you see.
 Before jumping to a model using no hints, we start with one with spatial color hints.
 We do not move to a "no hint" design in one step.
 We first move to a model with color hints but dropping the hints' spatial information.
 The color quality drops significantly.
 We know our priority is shifted.
 We refine our deep learning (DN) model first before making the next big jump.
-Instead of making a long term plan that keeps changing, adopt a shorter lean process driven by priorities.
+Instead of making a long-term plan that keeps changing, adopt a shorter lean process driven by priorities.
 Model changes usually have many surprises, bugs and new issues.
 Use shorter and smaller design iterations to make it manageable.

 #### Transfer learning with pre-trained models

 Training from scratch takes a long time.
 As stated from the VGG paper in 2014: the VGG model was originally trained with four NVIDIA Titan Black GPUs, training a single net took 2–3 weeks depending on the architecture.
 Training a complex CNN model like VGG19 on a small dataset will overfit the model.
 We can implement a much smaller capacity model to improve generalization.
 For other problem, accuracy strongly depends on how well the CNN extracts latent factors.
 Training from scratch is not practical.
-Instead, we fine tune pre-trained model like VGG19 or ResNet using our sample data.
+Instead, we fine-tune pre-trained model like VGG19 or ResNet using our sample data.
 We can repurpose the network in shorter time.
 Usually, the first few convolution layers perform common tasks like detecting edges and color.
 We can freeze those layers from updates.
-We can have further speedup the training at the cost of accuracy if we only retrain the last few fully connected layers.
-Because we start with pretty good model parameters, we often use smaller learning rate to retrain the mode.
+We can have further speed up the training at the cost of accuracy if we only retrain the last few fully connected layers.
+Because we start with pretty good model parameters, we often use smaller learning rate to retrain the model.
 Pre-trained models can be used across multiple disciplines.
 Indeed, we can model the Chinese language with a pre-trained English model.

 #### Constraints

 From the Boltzmann machine to the Restricted Boltzmann machine, we apply constraints to the network design to make training more effective.
 In CNN, nodes are only connected to their neighbors in the previous layer.
-For Variational Autoencoders, the latent factors are suppose to be Normal distributed.
+For Variational Autoencoders, the latent factors are supposed to be Normal distributed.
 In Batch normalization, the node output is normalized.
 Building deep learning is not only putting layers together.
 Adding good constraints make learning more efficient or more "intelligent".
 In our first design, we apply denoising to restrict the amount of information that the spatial color hints may provide.
 We purposely soften those hints or corrupt it by zeroing a large fraction of hints.
 Ironically, it generalizes the model better and less sensitive to variants.

 >  DL is more than adding layers.